Each department chooses its own TAs and ITAs, so you would need to discuss options for becoming an ITA with your departmental advisor.

 Students who are not certified are assigned to take an EMS course in order to improve in their weak areas.
 Usually, the EMS Program offers several oral English courses for graduate students, so your evaluators will have chosen a course that is specific to your needs.
 If you have been told you are not certified, you should have also received this course placement along with your result.
 You will be required to complete, and pass, this course before you can be re-considered for a TAship.
 If you were not certified, you will not be offered a TAship until you are certified.

 The EMS Program is not involved in funding decisions.
-Students should contact their major department to see if there are other funds available.
+Students should contact their major department to see if there are funds available.